UWNETLAB/metaknowledge/documentation/index.md

 You have installed everything successfully.

-To open the page again just double click on which ever of win\_run, mac\_run or linux\_run you used.
+To open the page again just double click on which ever of `win_run`, `mac_run`, or `linux_run` you used.
 It should take less than a minute the second time.

 ###Advanced Instructions
 0. Install [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads)